 It's not uncommon for a growing business to get held back by cash flow gaps.
 Credit terms on invoices of 30, 60 and even 90 days can severely impact a business, restricting their ability to manage orders, hire new staff and generally expand their operations.

 The recruitment industry is no exception.
 Recruiters who manage a contractor have the inherent problem of having to meet their own payroll before the client organisation pays them.
 Many recruitment companies, as well as outsourced payroll firms turn to payroll funding to deal with this unwelcome cash flow gap.

-Payroll funding offers an alternative to borrowing money from banks or invoice factoring providers because it allows you to access funds against your client’s unpaid invoices as soon as they are raised - providing you with instant cash.
+Payroll funding offers an alternative to borrowing money from banks or invoice factoring firms, as it allows recruitment companies to access funds against unpaid invoices as soon as they are raised - providing them with instant cash.

-A line of credit secured by your receivables allows you to draw down and repay funds when required, without the burden of requiring property security or using an invoice factoring service.
-The new funding option simply extends a revolving line of credit against the outstanding balance of client invoices.
+A line of credit secured by your receivables allows you to draw down and repay funds when required, without the burden of putting up property as security.
+This funding option extends a revolving line of credit against the outstanding balance of client invoices.